 Although this was done under controlled circumstances, I learned what an immense shock this is to the body.
 It is certainly not a way I would want to die.

 In the case of an emergency, the freezing water will paralyze your body in a few minutes.
-Having a device with you to keep you afloat until help can arrive will likely be the difference between life and death.
+Having a device to keep you afloat until help can arrive will likely be the difference between life and death.

 There are several ways you can go about achieving this.
 On the market, there are available pontoon-style devices you can mount on the sides of the bike.
-However, I don’t find these very practical, certainly if you need to ride a narrow trail to the lake.
+However, I don’t find these very practical, particularly if you need to ride a narrow trail to the lake.

 A better option for most riders would be to get the Nebulus floatation device.